NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/DoubleParam.rst

-.. method:: NatronEngine.DoubleParam.get()
+.. method:: NatronEngine.DoubleParam.get([view="Main"])

+	:param view: :class:`str<PySide.QtCore.QString>`
     :rtype: :class:`float<PySide.QtCore.double>`

-Returns the value of this parameter at the given current timeline's time.
+Returns the value of this parameter at the given current timeline's time and for the given *view*.